PacketTotal/HoneyBot/README.md

 ## Warning
 > Any packet capture uploaded to becomes publicly available upon completed analysis.

+## Limitations
+- Only .pcap and .pcapng files supported.
+- 50 MB analysis max.

 For more information visit [PacketTotal.com](https://packettotal.com/about.html).

 ## Use Cases